Old Pueblo Archaeology Center Does Not Offer Monetary Appraisals

 Even though a relic collector might not see ancient structures or other cultural features in the vicinity of artifacts that catch one’s eyes, surface artifacts often indicate locations where prehistoric people built houses, or conducted activities centered around outdoor fireplaces, storage pits, or agricultural works, or where they killed game, or collected wild natural resources, or buried their dead, or participated in historical battles.
 Taking artifacts away from one of these sites not only removes clues to what was going on there, it also removes the best information available for identifying the site’s age, because many ancient artifact styles were only used during particular eras.
 Therefore, that collected artifact could have been used to help determine the approximate age of archaeological features still buried in its immediate vicinity if it had been left in place for archaeologists to study and to plot on an accurate map.

-Artifacts and other cultural materials found on and below the ground at archaeological sites are often the only source of information that we have to answer questions about an ancient people’s way of life — to make scientific interpretations about what they looked like, what they ate, how they constructed their houses, what language they spoke, what they believed in, and how they created beauty in their lives.
+Artifacts and other cultural materials found on and below the ground at archaeological sites are often the only sources of information we have to answer questions about an ancient people’s way of life – to make scientific interpretations about what they looked like, what they ate, how they constructed their houses, what language they spoke, what they believed in, and how they created beauty in their lives.
 When an artifact is removed from its original context in an archaeological site without carefully recording where it was found and what other kinds of items were associated with it, the artifact is lost to scientific study, and the positions of other things with which it was associated are usually disturbed too badly to recover any additional useful information.

 The loss of individual artifacts from archaeological sites is compounded when the collected artifacts are introduced to the marketplace.
 News about the sale of antiquities, especially when the items fetch high prices, only encourages members of the public who are unaware of the destruction caused by artifact removal from archaeological sites, or who don’t care about such destruction, to go out and collect more relics from archaeological sites.
 Regardless of whether the items they collect are for their private enjoyment, art projects, commercial gain, or other purposes, the practice of artifact collection without proper scientific documentation destroys more and more of our cultural resources.
 Giving, trading, or selling the artifacts to other private collectors further compounds the problem by making those relics unavailable for scientific study.

-For these reasons I always try to discourage individuals from collecting ancient artifacts for their own use, and that they not buy jewelry or other art items that include pieces of prehistoric pottery, arrowheads, or other ancient artifacts.
+For these reasons I always try to discourage individuals from collecting ancient artifacts for their own use, and from buying jewelry or other art items that include pieces of prehistoric pottery, arrowheads, or other ancient artifacts.
 As a possible alternative, there are many modern artisans who make replicas of ancient pottery.
 Persons interested in finding jewelry or other art that looks just like it contains real, ancient artifacts, are encouraged to find some artisans who make replicas of such artifacts and ask them to use some of their broken pieces in new art creations.
 However, if you do this, please advise potential buyers, gift recipients, and other users of these artworks that your creations use modern replicas of ancient pottery, because to use real ancient artifacts might give someone the idea that it is okay to collect such items, and that such collections destroy priceless information about our cultural heritage.

-As an alternative to selling archaeological materials, I encourage people who have collections of artifacts to consider donating them to reputable anthropology or science museums so that they can be used as educational collections or for cultural research.
-I also encourage persons who find artifacts that they think may have historical or archaeological significance to make a note of the artifact locations (but leave them where you find them), and contact an archaeologist so that the item can be located on a map and a record can be made of it.
+As an alternative to selling archaeological materials, I encourage people who have collections of artifacts to consider donating them to reputable anthropology or science museums so they can be used as educational collections or for cultural research.
+I also encourage persons who find artifacts that they think may have historical or archaeological significance to make a note of the artifact locations (but leave them where you find them), and contact an archaeologist so the item can be located on a map and a record can be made of it.

-If you find artifacts in Arizona that you think may have historical or archaeological significance please make a note of their exact locations (plot them on a detailed map if you have one with you), and call the Arizona State Museum at 520-621-1271 so that the Museum can locate the site on a map and make a record of it.
+If you find artifacts in Arizona that you think may have historical or archaeological significance please make a note of their exact locations (plot them on a detailed map if you have one with you), and call the Arizona State Museum at 520-621-6281 so the Museum can locate the site on a map and make a record of it.

 I always welcome people to contact me if they have questions about whether or not to collect relics.
-I am also willing to discuss archaeologist’s concerns about the use of metal detectors and to help metal detector clubs develop ethical guidelines for their members.
+I also am willing to discuss archaeologist’s concerns about the use of metal detectors and to help metal detector clubs develop ethical guidelines for their members.